mheap/nexmo-developer/_blog/blogposts/en/getting-started-with-flutter-3-and-vonage-apis.md

 ---
 With the release of Flutter 3.0 (which includes a range of [stability and performance improvements](https://medium.com/flutter/whats-new-in-flutter-3-8c74a5bc32d0)) now is a great time to take a look at how you can use communication APIs to improve your user experience and enhance your cross-platform applications.

 Thanks to Flutter's ability to use native platform SDKs we can seamlessly use the Vonage Android and iOS SDKs within our Flutter applications.
 Let's take a look at how we can create a simple Flutter application that's able to make a voice phone call to a physical phone.
-By the end of this guide, you will have a good understanding of how to use the Vonage SDK to make a voice call and how you can use native Android and iOS SDKs in your Flutter application.
+By the end of this guide, you will have a good understanding of how to use the Vonage’s native core SDKs to make a voice call and how you can use native Android and iOS SDKs in your Flutter application.

 For this guide, we will create a basic app from scratch but you could just as quickly build the below into your application.